npm init <package-spec> (same as `npx <package-spec>)npm init <@scope> (same as `npx <@scope>/create`)aliases: create, innit

 creating a new React-based project using

-, the following syntax
+create-react-app, the following syntax

 will make sure to create the new react app as a nested workspace within your

-project and configure your package.json
+project and configure your package.json to recognize it as such:

 npm init -w packages/my-react-app react-app .